al-wen/CMPM121-f25-alwen-d3/PLAN.md

 ### Steps for D3.b

-- [ ] simulate local player movement
+- [x] simulate local player movement
-- [ ] anchor grid at null island (0,0)
+- [x] anchor grid at null island (0,0)
-- [ ] cells continue to be visible all the way out to the edge of the map as player moves
+- [x] cells continue to be visible all the way out to the edge of the map as player moves
-- [ ] cells forget their state when they are no longer visible on the screen
+- [x] cells forget their state when they are no longer visible on the screen
-- [ ] only the cells near to their current location are available for interaction as player moves
+- [x] only the cells near to their current location are available for interaction as player moves
-- [ ] label cells to show value
-- [ ] game now requires that threshold to be reached for victory to be declared
+- [x] game now requires that threshold to be reached for victory to be declared